cjuniorfox/retropie-crt/README.md

 * Type the Raspberry's password if asked.
 The default password generally it's 'raspberry'.
 * The automated tool will install all the files needed.
 Then finishes, a new option will be available from the Emulationstation's Retropie option menu called 'RETROPIE-CRT'.It isn't, will be needed to restart the Emulationstation.
-* A new option will be available from the Emulationstation's Retropie option menu called 'RETROPIE-CRT'.
+* A new option will be available from the Emulationstation's Retropie option menu named 'RETROPIE-CRT'.
 To enable the CRT display settings, go to that option and enable the desired display mode between 625 50Hz (aka PAL), and 525 60Hz (aka NTSC) or switch back to HDMI mode choosing HDTV.

 Important: Don't plug the Raspberry into the CRT display before applying the configuration unless you know your set can handle HDTV signals, with the risk of harming the set deflection circuitry if you do so.

 ## Configuring the CRT Television modes

-At the first setup, keep your Raspberry connected to an HDTV-capable display over the HDMI and follow the steps below.
+At the first setup, keep the Raspberry connected to an HDTV-capable display over the HDMI and follow the steps below.

-.With the gamepad, navigate to the Retropie Menu and then, choose the "RETROPIE-CRT" options menu.
+.Using the gamepad, navigate to the Retropie Menu, and then, choose the "RETROPIE-CRT" options menu.
 ![Retropie-CRT menu](main_menu.png)

-Choose the most appropriate option for your needs.
+Select the appropriate option for your needs.
 You have three options.

 * SDTV - 525 60Hz aka NTSC (Americas/Japan) - It's the common option to play most of the systems as if you're emulating an American or Japanese set.
 * SDTV - 625 50Hz aka PAL (Europe/Asia/Africa) - Enables the PAL mode, to run at 50 Hz sets.